-Venk Kandadai, MPH is an Associate Fellow of the Center for Injury Research and Prevention (CIRP) and the Co-founder and CEO of Diagnostic Driving, Inc. Diagnostic Driving is a CHOP/CIRP spin-out company focused on delivering scientifically-validated technologies to reliably identify dangerous drivers and coach them to be safer on the road.
+Venk Kandadai, MPH is an Associate Fellow at the Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia (CHOP) and the Co-founder and CEO of Diagnostic Driving Inc., a CHOP/CIRP spin-out company focused on delivering scientifically-validated technologies to reliably identify dangerous drivers and coach them to be safer on the road.

 Prior to running Diagnostic Driving full-time, Venk was a Senior Project Manager at CIRP where he was a core member of the Simulated Driving Assessment (SDA) team.
 The technology developed by this team is being commercially adapted by Diagnostic Driving for delivery to broader populations.